volkaert/simple-event-broker-rmq/README.md

 The roles and responsibilities of managers and adapters are clearly defined to allow the seamless replacement of a component by another.

 The `Catalog` is in charge of the management of the objects `EventType`, `Publication` and `Subscription`.
-Most of the other components require access to the Catalog to operate.
+The `CatalogAdapter` is an adapter between the `Catalog` component and the other components that needs access to the Catalog to operate.

 The `Publication Gateway` is the entry point to publish an event.
 It is based on a `Spring Cloud Gateway`.
 It offers automatic retry feature to ensure no interruption service even in the case of the release of a new version of